kubeflow/website/content/en/docs/components/hyperparameter-tuning/trial-template.md

 ### Use trial metadata in template

-You can't specify `.metadata.name` and `.metadata.namespace` for your trial template, but you can get this data during experiment run.
+You can't specify `.metadata.name` and `.metadata.namespace` in your trial template, but you can get this data during experiment run.
 For example, if you want to append trial name to your model storage.